chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-18-Google-Cloud-Essential-Skills-Challenge-Lab.md

 Copy the External IP of the instance to your web browser.
 You should see an Apache2 Debian Default Page if the web server is successfully installed.

 {% include picture.html height="472"
-img="qwiklabs/qwiklabs-GSP101-step3-configure-apache2-web-server-in-VM-instance" ext="png" alt="Apache2 Debian Default Page" %}
+img="qwiklabs/qwiklabs-GSP101-step3-configure-apache2-web-server-in-VM-instance.png" alt="Apache2 Debian Default Page" %}

 <br>